 • GNSS: GPS, Galileo, QZSS, Beidou

-• Send and receive text messages from device
+• Send and receive photo and voice messages from device

 GPSMAP H1/H1i Plus | Premium handheld GPS navigator